 When it comes to a construction project, nothing happens overnight.
 There are a lot of moving parts, and every job requires meticulous planning and oversight.
-But rather than deal with the project as one big undertaking, it’s more manageable to break it down into segments or construction phases, and this guide will explain them all.
+But rather than deal with the project as one big undertaking, it’s more manageable to break it down into segments or construction phases.

 The 6 stages of construction

 The pre-construction phase is the point where someone takes an idea and puts it into motion.
-This stage involves planning, surveying, engineering, design, permits, and more.
+This stage involves planning, surveying, engineering, design development, permits, and more.
 It serves as the roadmap the rest of the project will follow.

 2. Sitework and foundation

 The second stage of construction is when the project finally breaks ground.
 Crews get the site ready by grading the property, digging or drilling for a foundation and footings, and developing a driveway for deliveries and subs.
-They’ll also drill wells and bring utilities to the site like power and gas.
+They’ll also drill wells and bring underground utilities to the site, like electricity and gas.

-The general contractor, architect, engineer, and surveyor are all still involved at this stage, but more subcontractors also enter the mix.
+The general contractor, architect, engineer, and surveyor are all still involved at this stage, but different types of subcontractors also enter the mix.
 The excavation, earthwork, drilling, utilities, concrete, framing, and scaffolding subs are usually on-site and working together to get the concrete poured and the foundation ready for vertical building.

 3. Rough framing